briza-insurance/illogical/readme.md

 Cast the given data context into the desired data type before being used as an operand in the evaluation.

-> Note: If the conversion is invalid, the an warning message is being logged.
+> Note: If the conversion is invalid, then a warning message is being logged.

 Supported data type conversions: